Harshal0902/DragonHacks-2022/README.md

 ## 🚀 What's next for Greenr

 - Making a mobile app.
-- Improving the accuracy of the model
+- Improving the accuracy of the model.
+- We want to implement Twilio and Google Maps API to send a message to the users about the nearest places to recylce their trash.
+- We also want to use Coil and DeSo to reward users after recycling 50 items to encourage them to keep recycling.